 Consensus-building

 Bahrain’s regime does not intend to transform the political system toward a democratic order.
-The regime’s reformist wing, led by the king and the crown prince, believes in the positive impact of partial democratization and liberalization of the political system to maintain social cohesion and absorb and channel tensions within the opposition.
-However, opponents within the ruling elite rigidly refuse any concessions that would make the political order more democratic and inclusive.
-The death of Bahrain’s long-serving prime minister in 2020 is considered a significant setback for the regime’s hard-liner faction, as he was replaced by the crown prince.
-However, it remains unlikely that the regime’s reformist wing will initiate any significant political liberalization similar to the early 2000s anytime soon.
-Nevertheless, the crown prince’s promotion has facilitated a cautious de-escalating approach toward popular protests and parts of the Shi’a opposition in the review period.
+The regime’s reformist wing, led by the king and crown prince, believes in the positive impact of partial democratization and liberalization of the political system to maintain social cohesion and absorb and channel tensions within the opposition.
+However, regime hard-liners rigidly refuse any concession that would make the political order more democratic.
+The death of Bahrain’s long-serving prime minister in 2020 is considered a significant setback for the hard-liners, as he was replaced by the reformist crown prince.
+While it remains unlikely that the regime’s reformers will initiate any significant political liberalization similar to the 2000s, the reformers’ upper hand has facilitated an ongoing, cautious de-escalation approach toward protests, trade union activities and the Shi’a opposition.

-Both regime factions rhetorically agree on transforming the country into a market economy but maintain a significant rent-seeking attitude.
-The rentier-state characteristics of the kingdom, especially concerning Bahrain’s natural oil resources, pose a serious obstacle to a successful transition to a market economy.
-However, due to the instability of oil revenues in recent years and the fiscal repercussions of the COVID-19 pandemic, the kingdom has expedited its efforts for economic diversification and has gradually made progress in terms of liberalizing the economy.
-Nonetheless, this progress is anticipated to be limited to specific sectors, primarily tourism and real estate, as the economic instability in recent years has further accentuated the prevalence of rent-seeking.
+Both regime factions rhetorically agree on transforming the country into a market economy, but maintain a substantial rent-seeking attitude.
+The rentier-state characteristics of the kingdom, especially concerning Bahrain’s natural oil resources, constitute a serious obstacle to any consistent transition to a market economy.
+However, due to the instability of oil revenues, the kingdom accelerated its attempts at economic diversification and has gradually made progress in liberalizing parts of the economy.
+Nonetheless, this progress is anticipated to be limited to certain sectors of the economy, particularly real estate, tourism and transportation, as the economic instability has translated into even more distinct rent-seeking.

 Consensus on goals

-The regime’s hard-liners used their advantageous position within the ruling class until 2020 to substantially revoke the achievements of the liberalization and reconciliation process introduced in 2002.
+The regime’s hard-liners used their advantageous position within the ruling class until 2020 to substantially revoke achievements of the liberalization and reconciliation process introduced in 2002.
 However, the death of their figurehead, former Prime Minister Khalifa bin Salman bin Khalifa, in 2020 is considered a significant setback for the so-called Khawalids.
-Khalifa’s replacement by the crown prince, the regime’s leading reformist figure, appears to have translated into an increasing political influence of the reformers and a less confrontational approach by the authorities toward protests and the Shi’a opposition.
-However, the reformers are unlikely to once again turn toward any significant political liberalization anytime soon.
-Authorities continue to restrict freedom of assembly and association and maintain an overall authoritarian policy.
-The Khawalids still hold substantial political power, especially within the security apparatus, after the arrest and investigation powers of the National Security Agency were restored in 2017 and military courts were granted jurisdiction over civilians.
+Khalifa’s replacement by the crown prince, the regime’s leading reformist figure, translated into increasing the political influence of reformers, and the authorities’ less confrontational approach toward protests and the Shi’a opposition – a trend that was further consolidated during the review period and accompanied by, for instance, Bahrain’s largest prisoner release in more than 20 years.
+However, the reformers are unlikely to once again move toward any significant political liberalization anytime soon.
+Authorities continue to restrict freedom of assembly and association and maintain an overall authoritarian policy, as the Khawalids still hold substantial power, especially within the security apparatus after the arrest and investigation powers of the National Security Agency were restored in 2017, and military courts were granted jurisdiction over civilians.

 Anti-democratic actors

-Due to the U.S.- and UK-backed post-colonial order that maintains Sunni minority rule to the detriment of the Shi’a majority, Bahrain’s leadership is generally unable to effectively mediate in the kingdom’s cleavage-based conflicts.
-Although Bahrain’s sociopolitical polarization is widely portrayed as a sectarian and religious tug-of-war between privileged Sunni strata of society and marginalized Shi’a, the conflict runs deeper and is shaped by politically motivated discrimination of Shi’ites by the Al Khalifa monarchy.
-The royal family’s policy to preserve its power features controversial practices such as citizenship revocations of Shi’ites and the naturalization of Sunni immigrants – practices that further widen rifts in society and fuel cleavage-based conflicts.
-However, the regime’s reformist wing pursues a less confrontational approach to maintaining the current political order and has partially succeeded in de-escalating tensions within society on the surface in recent years, particularly after the Khawalids have lost ground within the ruling elite.
-Yet, substantial political liberalization remains unlikely to materialize any time soon.
+Due to the post-colonial order backed by the United States and United Kingdom that maintains Sunni minority rule to the detriment of the Shi’a majority, Bahrain’s leadership is generally unable to effectively mediate in the kingdom’s cleavage-based conflicts.
+Although Bahrain’s sociopolitical polarization is widely portrayed as a sectarian and religious struggle between privileged Sunni segments of society and marginalized Shi’a, the conflict runs deeper and is shaped by the Al Khalifa monarchy’s politically motivated discrimination against Shi’ites.
+The royal family’s efforts to preserve its power include controversial policies such as revoking citizenship from Shi’ites and naturalizing Sunni immigrants, which further deepen societal rifts and exacerbate cleavage-based conflicts.
+However, the regime’s reformist wing has taken a less confrontational approach to maintaining the current political order and, since 2020, has succeeded in visibly de-escalating tensions within society, particularly after the Khawalids lost influence within the ruling elite.
+The crackdown on the Shi’a opposition has continued during the review period, though to a lesser extent than before; however, significant political liberalization remains unlikely to occur in the foreseeable future.

 Cleavage / conflict management